 - 1. Service testing (for each MSC) = Rs.
 1,05,000/- - 2.
 Coverage Tests for network having BTS upto 4 = Rs.
 35,000/- - 3.
-Coverage Tests for each additional 2 BTS or part thereof - = Rs.
-17,500/- (Clubbing of BTS is allowed only at the same station) - 2.35 Some TSPs have submitted that MSC test fee, which is a major portion of total testing fee, is being charged in each roll-out testing, although the same MSC caters to a number DHQs/BHQs/Towns.
+Coverage Tests for each additional 2 BTS or part thereof = Rs.
+17,500/- (Clubbing of BTS is allowed only at the same station) - 2.39 Some TSPs have submitted that Mobile Switching Center (MSC) test fee, which is a major portion of total testing fee, is being charged in each roll-out testing, although the same MSC caters to a number DHQs/BHQs/Towns.

-- 2.36 Through its office memorandum dated 18th August 2016, DoT issued revised procedure for testing of Rollout obligations by the TERM Cells.
-Accordingly, while registering with the TERM Cells, the Licensee has to submit a self-certification for fulfilment of roll out obligations in an LSA along with self-conducted test results as per prescribed Test Schedule test Procedure (TSTP) and prescribed fee.
+- 2.40 Through its office memorandum dated 18th August 2016, DoT issued revised procedure for testing of Rollout obligations by the TERM Cells.
+Accordingly, while registering with the TERM Cells, the Licensee has to submit a self-certification for fulfilment of roll-out obligations in an LSA along with self-conducted test results as per prescribed Test Schedule test Procedure (TSTP) and prescribed fee.
 The TERM Cells would then carry out sample testing of 10% of such self-certified DHQs/BHQs/SDCAs.
-Since, as per the new procedure, TERM Cells does a sample test of 10% of the sites, the Authority is of the view that the testing fee should also be charged for only 10% of the sites instead of the whole. - 2.37 Generally, one or a few MSC(s) caters several DHQs/BHQs/SDCAs.
+Since, as per the new procedure, TERM Cells does a sample test of 10% of the self-certified sites, the Authority is of the view that the testing fee should also be charged for only 10% of the sites which are actually test by TERM cell instead of the whole. - 2.41 Generally, one or a few MSC(s) caters several DHQs/BHQs/SDCAs.
 The roll-out obligation has been mandated on coverage in terms of number of DHQs/BHQs/SDCAs as a percentage of the total DHQs/BHQs/SDCAs.
-Since the TSPs are required to offer and pay testing fee for each DHQ/BHQ/SDCA separately, the fee for MSC testing is paid several times as same MSC is associated with several
+Since the TSPs are required to offer and pay testing fee for each DHQ/BHQ/SDCA separately, the fee for MSC testing is paid several times as same MSC is associated with several DHQs/BHQs/SDCAs.
+The Authority is of the view that there is a need to rationalize the structure of testing fee to avoid double payment for testing the same MSC.